Belize: Law of Offshore

 Money Laundering Law

-Money Laundering (Prevention) Act, 1996 defines money laundering as engaging, directly or indirectly, in a transaction that involves property that is the proceeds of crime, knowing or having reasonable grounds for believing the same to be the proceeds of crime; or receiving, possessing, managing, investing, concealing, disguising, disposing of or bringing into Belize any property that is the proceeds of crime, knowing or having reasonable grounds for believing the same to be the proceeds of crime.
-Under Belize's legislation money laundering is also considered an offence for the purpose of any law relating to extradition or the rendition of fugitive offenders."
+The Money Laundering (Prevention) Act, 1996 defines money laundering as engaging, directly or indirectly, in a transaction that involves property that is the proceeds of crime, knowing or having reasonable grounds for believing the same to be the proceeds of crime; or receiving, possessing, managing, investing, concealing, disguising, disposing of or bringing into Belize any property that is the proceeds of crime, knowing or having reasonable grounds for believing the same to be the proceeds of crime.
+Under Belizean legislation, money laundering is also considered an offence for the purpose of any law relating to extradition or the rendition of fugitive offenders.

 The legislation stipulates that anyone who engages or who attempts, aids, abets, counsels, or procures the commission of, or who conspires to commit the offence of money laundering is guilty of an offence.
 The above also includes such persons who at the time of the commission of an offence acted in an official capacity for or on behalf of a body of persons (either corporate or unicorporate) or purported to act in such capacity.
 However, if such persons provide evidence showing that the offence was committed without their knowledge, consent or connivance, charges may be dropped.

-The penalty imposed on those convicted of money laundering can be in the form of a fine, ranging from USD12,500 to USD50,000, or a term of imprisonment of 3-6 years, or a combination of both fine and imprisonment.
+The penalty imposed on those convicted of money laundering can be in the form of a fine, ranging from US$12,500 to US$50,000, or a term of imprisonment of 3-6 years, or a combination of both fine and imprisonment.

-The Act also creates an offence of the divulgence of facts or other information to another whereby an investigation is likely to be prejudiced by a person who knows or suspects that an investigation into money laundering has been, is being, or is about to be conducted, punishable by a fine of not more than USD25,000, or by imprisonment of not longer than 3 years, or by both.
+The Act also creates an offence of the divulgence of facts or other information to another whereby an investigation is likely to be prejudiced by a person who knows or suspects that an investigation into money laundering has been, is being, or is about to be conducted, punishable by a fine of not more than US$25,000, by imprisonment of no longer than 3 years, or by both.

-The falsification, concealment, destruction or disposal of any document or material which is likely to be relevant to an investigation into money laundering or to any order made in accordance with the provisions of this Act is punishable by a fine of not more than USD50,000 or by imprisonment of not longer than 5 years, or both.
+The falsification, concealment, destruction or disposal of any document or material which is likely to be relevant to an investigation into money laundering or to any order made in accordance with the provisions of this Act is punishable by a fine of not more than US$50,000 or by imprisonment of no longer than 5 years, or both.